mlab817/faqs/src/national-convergence-initiative/what-are-some-of-the-existing-successful-convergence-areas.md

 ---
  title: What are some of the existing successful convergence areas?

-tags: ["existing","successful","convergence","areas"]

  ---

-### National Convergence Initiative
+## National Convergence Initiative

-## What are some of the existing successful convergence areas?
+# What are some of the existing successful convergence areas?

  - Island Group